Plant Profile | Orchids

 Phalaenopsis (‘Moth Orchid')

-One of the most popular and well-known houseplants in the UK.
-Phalaenopsis means ‘like a moth’, derived from the Greek word ‘Phalaina’ (moth) and ‘opsis’ (resembling).
-There are small-flowered species, also known as multiflora, with a lot of small flowers; standard species and large-flowered species, also known as grandiflora, with flowers which are at least ten centimetres across.
-Phalaenopsis can be white, yellow, pink and purple and there are also species with unusually shaped and marked flowers.
+One of the most popular and well-known houseplants in the UK Phalaenopsis means ‘like a moth’, derived from the Greek words ‘Phalaina’ (moth) and ‘opsis’ (resembling).
+There are small-flowered species, also known as multiflora, with a lot of small flowers; standard species; and large-flowered species, also known as grandiflora, with flowers that are at least ten centimetres across.
+Phalaenopsis can be white, yellow, pink or purple, and there are also species with unusually shaped and marked flowers.

 Miltonia (‘Pansy Orchid’)